Somewhat Resilient

 English Language and Literature Teachers, Postsecondary are somewhat less resilient to AI impacts than most occupations, according to our analysis of 7 sources.

-English and literature professors are "Somewhat Resilient" because while AI is genuinely changing big chunks of the job — like drafting syllabi, generating writing prompts, and giving first-pass feedback on essays — the heart of the work still requires a human in the room.
-Leading class discussions, mentoring student writers, and building a community of readers and thinkers are things AI can support but simply can't replace.
+English literature professors land in "Somewhat Resilient" territory because AI is genuinely changing a big chunk of the job, especially the prep and administrative work like drafting syllabi, generating writing prompts, and giving first-pass feedback on essays, while the most human parts of teaching remain hard to automate.
+Leading class discussions, mentoring student writers, and building a real learning community are exactly the kinds of tasks where a professor's judgment and empathy still matter most, and no chatbot can replicate that connection.

 Read full analysis